emilianavt/VSeeFaceSDK/README.md

 different over transparent areas than they do while in front of the model.

+In other cases, where using a shader with transparency leads to objects becoming translucent in OBS in an incorrect manner, setting the alpha blending operation to "Max" often helps.
+For example, there is a setting for this in the "Rendering Options", "Blending" section of the Poiyomi shader.
+In the case of a custom shader, setting `BlendOp Add, Max` or similar, with the important part being the `Max` should help.

 When an avatar uses a VideoPlayer component with a video file, loading the same avatar into multiple slots of the avatar selection will cause errors, because the internal path of the